jotd666/cd32load/docs/readme.txt

 CUSTOMx options:

-Hold buttons at CD32Load startup to set CUSTOMx=1 even if not set by command line.
+Hold buttons at CD32Load startup to set CUSTOMx=all ones even if not set by command line.
 Useful on read-only media!!
 ATM only value 1 can be set (it is the most useful).
 Of course, multiple presses enable several CUSTOMx flags

-- Blue:    CUSTOM1=1
+- Blue:    CUSTOM1=all ones
-- Yellow:  CUSTOM2=1
+- Yellow:  CUSTOM2=all ones
-- Green:   CUSTOM3=1
+- Green:   CUSTOM3=all ones
-- Reverse: CUSTOM4=1
+- Reverse: CUSTOM4=all ones
-- Forward: CUSTOM5=1
+- Forward: CUSTOM5=all ones
+- Play: turn off cd slave if any => reverts to chip music

 About data loading: